jerinpeter/ros-map-studio/README.md

 	- Zoom slider: 50%–400%; live percent label at the right
 	- Rotation: slider + spinbox (-180..180) and Reset
 - Tools
-  - Tool Mode: Select, Paint, Measure, Line, Text
+  - Tool Mode: 🖱️ Select, 🖌️ Paint, 📏 Measure, ➖ Line, 🔤 Text
-  - Brush Size: slider + spinbox (for Paint tool)
+  - 🖌️ Brush Size: slider + spinbox (for Paint tool)
-  - Line Thickness: slider + spinbox (for Line tool)
+  - ➖ Line Thickness: slider + spinbox (for Line tool)
-  - Text properties: size, rotation (-180..180), Reset
+  - 🔤 Text properties: size, rotation (-180..180), Reset
 - Actions
 	- Close, Save, Undo, Redo, Clear Dimensions
 	- Status bar messages at bottom

 ## Tools in detail

-- Select
+- 🖱️ **Select**
 	- Click items to select.
 Drag to rubber-band select.
 Press Delete/Backspace to remove selection.
-- Paint
+- 🖌️ **Paint**
 	- Brush paints cells using current color mode and brush size.
 	- Color modes include Alternate (toggle per click), Occupied, Unoccupied, Uncertain.
-- Measure
+- 📏 **Measure**
   - Click two points to add a measurement.
+Dimensions are automatically calculated and marked with a visual annotation.
-The result shows a black line with filled arrowheads and a yellow label box with the distance in meters.
+  - **How it works**: The tool calculates the pixel distance between your two clicks, converts it to real-world units using the map's resolution value (meters per pixel) from the YAML metadata, and displays the result as a dimension line with arrowheads and a yellow label showing the distance in meters.
-  - Measurements are calculated using the map's resolution (from the YAML metadata) to provide real-world dimensions.
+  - **Visual marking**: Each measurement appears as a black line with filled triangular arrowheads at both ends and a yellow background label box containing the precise distance measurement.
   - This tool is very useful for measuring distances in a mapped area and creating accurate floor plans from SLAM-generated maps.
   - This is particularly helpful for determining room dimensions, doorway widths, furniture placement areas, and other spatial measurements in architectural floor plans.
   - Click near a dimension line or on its label to select it.
 Press Delete to remove.
   - Clear Dimensions removes all dimensions (and is undoable).
-- Line
+- ➖ **Line**
   - Click to start, click again to end.
 Thickness is controlled by the dedicated Line Thickness control.
 ESC cancels in-progress drawing.
-- Text
+- 🔤 **Text**
 	- Click to place a new text item, then edit inline (Enter to finish, ESC to cancel).
 	- Use the Text Size and Text Rot controls; Reset sets rotation back to 0°.

 ## Keyboard shortcuts

-- Esc: cancel measurement/line in progress, deselect dimension, or switch to Select
+- Esc: cancel measurement/line in progress, deselect dimension, or switch to 🖱️ Select
-- V: switch to Select tool
+- V: switch to 🖱️ Select tool
-- T: switch to Text tool
+- T: switch to 🔤 Text tool
 - Delete/Backspace: delete selected dimension/items
 - Ctrl+Z: Undo
 - Ctrl+Shift+Z: Redo